 You can use metrics to help you choose which journal to submit your work to.
 For a long time, citation metrics were the standard (and only) tool available to evaluate journals and articles systematically.
-Impact factors were first published as part of Journal Citation Reports®.

 What else do you need to consider?

-Across disciplines, there are widely differing citation patterns, database coverage, and dominance of journals, all of which can be seen in the impact factors of individual journals.
-Differences in impact factor also exist between different kinds of journals (basic, applied, practitioner, or educational).
+Across disciplines, there are widely differing citation patterns, database coverage, and dominance of journals, all of which can be seen in the Impact Factors of individual journals.
+Differences in Impact Factor also exist between different kinds of journals (basic, applied, practitioner, or educational).
 Most Arts and Humanities journals will not receive an Impact Factor.

 What other metrics are there?

-A large number of other journal-based metrics have been created, based either on the Web of Science or the Scopus databases.
-These include the Eigenfactor and SNIP.
+A large number of other journal metrics have been created to measure citation performance, based either on the Web of Science or the Scopus databases.
+These include the CiteScore, Eigenfactor, SCImago Journal Rank, and SNIP.

 Read the transcript